Harnessing natural and mechanical airflows for surface-based atmospheric pollutant removal: Results

 \subsubsection{\update{CH$_4$ using catalysis}}

 \update{Methane removal is more challenging due to its lower atmospheric concentration, but catalytic approaches can reach removal efficiencies of around \(4 \times10^{-2}\) (based on Tsopelakou et al.~\cite{tsopelakou2024exploring}, which reviews CH$_4$ photocatalyst data).
-However, most removal efficiencies are measured at elevated temperatures, and achieving comparable removal rates at room temperature remains an active area of research.
-When the removal efficiency is multiplied by the flow rate of CH$_4$ to their surfaces, cities and HVAC systems have maximum removal potentials (upper 5\% of of estimated values) of 10 and 1 GtCH$_4$/y respectively (Fig.~\ref{fig:6}B), exceeding estimates of atmospheric oxidation (0.3 GtCH$_4$/y) and providing a pathway that could surpass current CH$_4$ emissions (based on Dlugokencky et al.~\cite{dlugokencky2011global}, which constrains global CH$_4$ emissions and sinks).
-These estimates assume complete surface coverage of each application with catalyst and sustained catalytic activity, and should be interpreted as theoretical upper bounds.
-Real-world constraints have varied pollutant reductions in field demonstrations of photocatalytic surfaces~\cite{Russell2021Review, ma2025}, which operate at much smaller scales than the global surfaces considered here. }
+When this laboratory-scale removal efficiency is applied to the upper range of modelled CH$_4$ flow rates (upper 5\% of estimated values), the resulting transport-limited upper-bound removal potentials reach 10 and 1 GtCH$_4$/y for cities and HVAC systems respectively (Fig.~\ref{fig:6}B), exceeding the estimated atmospheric oxidation rate of approximately 0.5 GtCH$_4$~\cite{dlugokencky2011global}, which is comparable to global CH$_4$ emission rates of around 0.55 GtCH$_4$/y~\cite{friedlingstein2022global}. \updateii{At ambient temperatures and concentrations, CH$_4$ oxidation can be kinetics-limited and removal efficiencies may be lower than laboratory values in some applications.
+If effective removal efficiencies in cities decrease to $4\times10^{-4}$, for example, the removal potentials would decrease to approximately $1\times10^{-1}$ GtCH$_4$/y, again illustrating the dependence of removal on application-specific conditions. } Real-world constraints have varied pollutant reductions in field demonstrations of photocatalytic surfaces~\cite{Russell2021Review, ma2025}, which operate at much smaller scales than the global surfaces considered here.}

+\updateii{For CH$_4$, the transport-limited upper-bound potential removal rate for city surfaces of approximately 0.1 GtCH$_4$/y corresponds to $k_\mathrm{surf}\approx 0.02$ $y^{-1}$ relative to the atmospheric burden of approximately 5.4 GtCH$_4$~\cite{saunois2019global}.
+This is smaller than the natural atmospheric oxidation rate constant of approximately 0.1 $y^{-1}$, indicating that surface-based removal would have a limited effect on atmospheric concentrations under even these optimistic assumptions.
+Furthermore, this upper bound assumes sustained catalytic activity across all city surfaces at laboratory-scale catalytic efficiency.
+In practice, CH$_4$ oxidation can be kinetics-limited at ambient concentrations~\cite{pennacchio2024physical}, and catalyst stability over deployment timescales under ambient conditions in applications if far from demonstrated. }